phreya07/IDAI103-2505204-Phreya_Shethwala/README.md

 🎨 ArtRestorer AI

 # 📌 Project Overview

-ArtRestorer AI is an AI-powered web application designed to assist in art restoration, conservation, and cultural heritage preservation.
-The application provides expert-level restoration guidance, historical context, and ethical conservation recommendations for a wide range of artworks, including paintings, sculptures, manuscripts, murals, textiles, and ceramics.
+ArtRestorer AI is a web application that helps users understand and plan art restoration in a responsible way.
+It provides guidance on restoration methods, background information, and ethical conservation practices for different types of artworks such as paintings, sculptures, manuscripts, murals, textiles, and ceramics.
-By combining art history, conservation principles, and generative artificial intelligence, ArtRestorer AI functions as a smart digital assistant for professionals, students, and art enthusiasts.
-The system generates structured, culturally sensitive restoration insights based on user-provided descriptions rather than direct physical intervention.
+The app combines knowledge of art history with AI technology to act as a helpful digital assistant for students, professionals, and art enthusiasts.
+Rather than carrying out physical restoration, it offers clear and culturally respectful suggestions based on user descriptions to support informed decision-making.

 # 🎯 Purpose

-The purpose of ArtRestorer AI is to support the preservation and understanding of cultural and historical artworks by making expert restoration knowledge more accessible.
-The application helps users analyze damage, materials, artistic styles, and ethical restoration approaches while bridging the gap between modern AI technology and traditional cultural heritage practices.
+The purpose of ArtRestorer AI is to support the preservation and understanding of cultural and historical artworks.
+It aims to make restoration knowledge easier to access and helps users learn about artwork damage, materials, artistic styles, and ethical restoration approaches.
-The app is designed strictly as an educational and advisory tool and is not intended to replace certified professional conservators.
+The application also connects modern AI technology with traditional cultural heritage practices.
+It is designed as an educational and advisory tool and is not meant to replace certified professional conservators.

 # 🏆 Project Goals

-The key goals of ArtRestorer AI are to:
+The main goals of ArtRestorer AI are to:

-Provide accurate restoration guidance based on art period, style, and cultural context
+Provide restoration guidance based on the artwork’s time period, style, and cultural background

-Assist users in identifying artwork damage and condition issues
+Help users identify possible damage and condition issues

-Promote ethical conservation principles such as minimal intervention and reversibility
+Encourage ethical conservation practices such as minimal intervention and reversibility

-Support both traditional and digital restoration workflows
+Support both traditional and digital restoration processes

-Offer an intuitive, visually engaging platform for art research and learning
+Offer a simple and visually engaging platform for learning and research

 # 💡 User Motivation

-Users are motivated to use ArtRestorer AI due to:
+Users may choose to use ArtRestorer AI because of:

-A strong interest in preserving history and cultural heritage
+An interest in preserving history and cultural heritage

-Limited access to professional conservation advice
+Limited access to professional art conservation advice

 Curiosity about artistic techniques, materials, and historical styles

-Academic and educational requirements (students, teachers, researchers)
+Academic needs for students, teachers, and researchers

-Museum documentation, exhibition planning, and digital visualization projects
+Museum documentation, exhibition preparation, and digital art projects

-ArtRestorer AI empowers users by providing clarity, confidence, and structured guidance before making any restoration-related decisions.
+The app helps users feel more confident and informed before making any restoration-related decisions.

 # ⚠️ Limitations of Existing Heritage & Restoration Applications

-Many existing art restoration tools and applications face the following challenges:
+Many existing art restoration tools face several challenges, including:

-Overly technical systems designed only for professionals
+Being too technical and difficult for non-professionals to use

-Lack of cultural and historical sensitivity
+Limited cultural and historical awareness

-Generic AI outputs with no art-specific understanding
+Generic AI responses that lack art-specific detail

-Poor user experience and outdated interfaces
+Poor design and outdated user interfaces

-Absence of ethical conservation standards
+Little focus on ethical conservation principles

-Limited support for diverse global art traditions
+Limited support for artworks from different global cultures

 # ✅ How ArtRestorer AI Is Different

-ArtRestorer AI addresses these limitations by:
+ArtRestorer AI stands out because it:

-Combining generative AI with art history and conservation ethics
+Combines AI with art history and conservation ethics

-Supporting multiple art forms and global cultural traditions
+Supports multiple art forms and cultural traditions

-Offering adjustable creativity levels (from conservative to creative)
+Allows users to adjust how creative or conservative the responses are

-Generating structured, professional restoration reports
+Provides clear, well-structured restoration suggestions

-Maintaining a visually rich, modern, and user-friendly interface
+Uses a modern, easy-to-navigate interface

-Being accessible to students, professionals, and enthusiasts alike
+Is suitable for students, professionals, and art enthusiasts

 # 🛠️ How ArtRestorer AI Solves the Problem

-ArtRestorer AI solves restoration challenges by:
+ArtRestorer AI addresses restoration challenges by:

-Using structured prompt engineering to guide AI outputs
+Using carefully designed prompts to guide AI responses

-Integrating historical context, material analysis, and ethical reasoning
+Including historical context, material analysis, and ethical reasoning

-Providing clear and well-organized restoration suggestions
+Presenting suggestions in a clear and organised manner

-Allowing users to control the creativity level based on use case
+Giving users control over creativity levels based on their needs

-Encouraging informed decision-making rather than direct restoration action
+Encouraging informed thinking rather than direct restoration action

 # ⚖️ Ethical Considerations

-ArtRestorer AI follows internationally recognized conservation ethics, including:
+ArtRestorer AI follows important conservation ethics, such as:

-Minimal intervention in restoration recommendations
+Suggesting minimal changes to original artworks

-Reversibility of suggested restoration methods
+Supporting restoration methods that can be reversed

-Respect for cultural, religious, and historical significance
+Respecting cultural, religious, and historical significance

-Transparency in AI-generated outputs and limitations
+Being transparent about the limitations of AI-generated guidance

 # 🌐 Deployment
-The application has been deployed using Streamlit and is accessible at:
+The application is built and deployed using Streamlit and can be accessed here:

 Streamlit App: https://5ygqq9gvw22ws9gsbxhuii.streamlit.app/

 # 🔑 API Integration Note
 I have used the OpenAI API key because the Gemini API key could not be used due to age restrictions and access limitations.
-As a result, the API integration was changed to OpenAI, which provided reliable access and allowed the project to function smoothly without interruptions.
+As a result, the OpenAI API was used to ensure that the application works smoothly and reliably.